'It is obvious he has a lot of potential' - No limit to Mount's talent but he needs to improve further, says Tuchel | Goal.com

 They next face a trip to Bramall Lane to face Sheffield United with the club now targeting a top-four finish, having hoped to compete for the title at the beginning of the season following a £220 million ($275m) transfer splurge.

-Although he has already taken the team from tenth place to sixth, Tuchel is cautious about getting carried away about what might be possible this season.
+Although he has already taken the team from 10th place to sixth, Tuchel is cautious about getting carried away about what might be possible this season.

 "I cannot care less because I cannot influence other results and I cannot influence what the other teams do," he added.
 "I know there are too many teams between us and the Champions League places.